nathanshearer/bdbusy/readme.txt

 Description:
-  Periodically reads data from a block device keeping it busy
+  Periodically read from or write to a block device

 Usage:
   bdbusy [options] BLOCK_DEVICE